-The primary objective of EN 1201 is to improve writing, oral communication skills, critical thinking and knowledge of prose forms.
 Upon successful completion of the course, students should be able to:

-- Employ grammar, diction and syntax more effectively in academic writing; - Plan, organize, and compose written messages in a variety of formats; - Research, plan, compose, edit, and document coherent academic papers; - Read assigned works-fiction, poetry, drama and prose-closely and analytically; - Think more critically about literature, journalism, culture, media and related arts;
+- Employ grammar, diction and syntax more effectively in academic writing; - Plan, organize, and compose written messages in a variety of formats; - Research, plan, compose, edit, and document coherent academic papers; - Read short prose models and other assigned works of literature closely and analytically; - Analyze literary works to grasp their meaning, themes, ideas, issues, or tensions. - Work effectively by collaborating with other students in small groups.